 Armonk to Africa

 Armonk to Africa is a cultural exchange and traditional letter writing program whose mission is to create opportunities for more authentic connections for children.
 Specifically, Armonk to Africa connects elementary age children in Armonk, NY with schools in Tanzania, Africa.
-Armonk to Africa is designed as a traditional letter writing program in order that children can experience the joy of making real connections without the use of technology.
-In addition to sharing letters with their new friends, the program introduces children to cultural concepts such as Swahili words, African foods and learning about life in Tanzania.
+Armonk to Africa is designed intentionally so that children can experience the joy of making real connections without the use of technology.
+In addition to sharing letters with their new friends, the program introduces children to cultural differences such as Swahili words, African foods and learning about life in Tanzania.

 Food For Thought seeks to raise money for food and water for our new Armonk to Africa friends in Tanzania.